EncyclopediaWorld/howaiworks/README.md

 3. **Navigate:** Click section cards on home page, or use the top nav bar (I–VIII)
 4. **Interact:** Every demo has hints, buttons, and mouse/click interactions
 5. **Deep link:** Use `sectionN.html#model-name` to link directly to any model

 ---

+## License

+This project uses a dual-license structure:

+- **Code** (JavaScript, CSS, build scripts, and code embedded in HTML) is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+See `LICENSE`.
+- **Content** (explanatory text, narrative descriptions, educational materials) is licensed under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+See `CONTENT_LICENSE.md`.

+The project name, logo, and associated branding are **not** covered by the open-source or content licenses.
+See `BRAND_GUIDELINES.md` for usage rules regarding forks and attribution.

+For commercial use, enterprise deployments, or partnership inquiries, see `COMMERCIAL.md`.

+---